Helen Jernegan: Adventuring

 By October, Jared had returned and unwilling to be separated longer from his family, they joined him aboard ship when he sailed in November to hunt whales near the equator.
 The family spent five months at sea making stops at Ohitahoo, where Jernegan was reported to have been the first white woman to land on that Marquesas Island and Nuku Hiva.
 They spent eight days on Ohitahoo and the children encountered bananas, breadfruit, coconuts, guavas, lemons, limes, mamey apples, oranges, pineapples and plantains, writing home about the variety of fruit.
 By March 1870, they were back in Honolulu, where they rented another small cottage on Fort Street.
 All the meals for the family were purchased from the Chinese proprietor of a nearby hotel and Prescott had a native woman who served as his nanny.
 Jernegan reported watching native surfers ride the waves, while Jared returned to the Arctic for the season.

 Returned from the north by December, once again Jared took the family aboard and made for the equator by way of Maria Island (also known as the Peru atoll) in the between season of 1870.
 Soon, they struck a reef, but emerged unscathed.
 Returning to Ohitahoo, they anchored in Resolution Bay with the intent of restocking supplies and repairing some rot on the topsail.
 As they were preparing to sail back to Honolulu, seventeen crewmen, who had gone ashore and returned drunk, mutinied.
 The second mate and second officer were badly injured.
 Jared, armed with his Henry rifle, locked Jernegan and the children in the stateroom and took up a position in the saloon.
 Soon the mutineers lowered three whaleboats and left the whaler under threat that they would return and burn it.
 During the mutiny, the fourth mate and his party were en route to the Roman and arrived in time to release the second mate and Jared.
 Though only nine sailors remained on board, Jared slipped anchor and put to sea.
 Arriving in Honolulu in March 1871, Jared returned to the Arctic, but sent Jernegan and the children back to Edgartown by way of San Francisco.
-Jared's ship was lost on the voyage, but he returned to join his family in Edgartown, where the couple's youngest child Marcus was born in 1872.
+Jared's ship was lost on the voyage, but he returned to join his family in Edgartown, where the couple's youngest child, Marcus Jernegan, was born in 1872.